Here's Why Travel Insurance is Important in Spending

 What is travel insurance?

-An emergency abroad can be very expensive and without insurance you could have to pay thousands of pounds for hospital treatment or travel costs - something which you probably would want to avoid!
+An emergency abroad can be very expensive and without insurance you could have to pay thousands of pounds for hospital treatment or travel costs - something you probably want to avoid!

 Though you may think to contact the British embassy, high commission or consulate if you were in some sort of legal trouble, they cannot pay for the costs of many things travel insurance covers.